 NOTE: This is a very abbreviated list, as I’m already on page 3 of my notes – and the full summary came out to 8 pages and was growing!
-Too much for a newsletter… but this made me think a short series on this topic may be beneficial.
+So this is the shortened version.

 Mindset – self talk, thoughts, goals

 While the mind is incredibly powerful, and I do believe it can have SOME impact on our physical sensations… This is NOT the major factor for the majority of people.
 Instead, when people are told “it’s all in your head,” that is an arrogantly obnoxious and viciously ignorant way of saying, “I don’t know the solution so rather than admitting my limits or conceding there could be a cause I am just unaware of, I will brush this off on you and say it is you faking it or needing psychotherapeutic help.
 There’s no way I could possibly be unaware of the solution – it’s just you.”

 My first business motto had been “Validation, Answers, Restoration.”
 And it still is, in my mindset with my work.